Winston-Gu/Paper-List/README.md

 - NeurIPS 2023, Cal-QL: Calibrated Offline RL Pre-Training for Efficient Online Fine-Tuning.
 [Website](https://nakamotoo.github.io/Cal-QL/), [Code](https://github.com/nakamotoo/Cal-QL).
 - CVPR 2022, Masked Autoencoders Are Scalable Vision Learners.
 [Paper](https://arxiv.org/abs/2111.06377).
 Mask random patches of the input image and reconstruct the missing pixels.
 - ICML 2022, Temporal Difference Learning for Model Predictive Control.
 [Website](https://www.nicklashansen.com/td-mpc/), [Code](https://github.com/nicklashansen/tdmpc).
 Learning the dynamics model that are predictive of reward, and learning a terminal-value function by TD-learning.
 Use MPPI.
-- :star: RSS 2017, Preparing for the Unknown: Learning a Universal Policy with Online System Identification.
-Using an online system identification model to predict parameter $\mu$ given history, and $\mu$ is the input to the actual policy.
 - arXiv 2016, Building Machines That Learn and Think Like People.
 [Paper](https://arxiv.org/abs/1604.00289).
 - NeurIPS 2016, Learning Physical Intuition of Block Towers by Example.
 [Paper](https://proceedings.mlr.press/v48/lerer16.html).

-## Talks